 Certain factors tend to go hand-in-hand with work-related stress.
 The causes of stress include:

-- Too much work – you find yourself saying: “There are not enough hours in the day!”
+- Too much work – you feel overwhelmed by your work and find yourself saying: “There are not enough hours in the day!”

 - The job is too easy, not challenging or inspiring – this is where boredom (which is stressful) sets in.